mikecarti/obsidian/Stochastic Processes & Time Series/Markov chain.md

 A type of [[Markov Processes]]
 The simplest type of processes.
-Used in [[General Adversarial Network]]s for analyzing artifacts.
+Used in [[Generative Adversarial Network (GAN)]]s for analyzing artifacts.

 ## Definition